RGBCube/site/site/blog/nix-iceberg.md

 ## `--debugger`

-The `--debugger` flag is used to halt evaulation and enter the Nix REPL when evaluating a Nix expression.
+The `--debugger` flag is used to halt evaluation and enter the Nix REPL when evaluating a Nix expression.

 You set breakpoints using the `builtins.break` function: